 Internship opportunities (Part time job opportunities)

-The Leeds Internship Programme collaborates with regional SMEs, nonprofits, and international organizations to promote paid opportunities only available to University of Leeds students.
-Additionally, we collaborate with university divisions to promote opportunities on campus so that you might complete your internship or year-long placement in Leeds.
+The Leeds Internship Program collaborates with regional SMEs, nonprofits, and international organisations to promote paid opportunities only available to University of Leeds students.
+Additionally, they collaborate with university divisions to promote opportunities on campus so that the students might complete their internship or year-long placement in Leeds.

 Interns participate in various fascinating projects as part of the program, learning new skills, gaining experience, and providing support that businesses find vital.
 Previous students have developed websites, managed social media and marketing initiatives, conducted service effectiveness research, and received offers for further part-time employment or graduate jobs due to their internships.

 All University of Leeds students can get a placement year as part of their degree.
 If you are pursuing an integrated master's, this could also occur after the second or third year.
 Following are a few placements and salary-related facts about Leeds.

 - The top recruiting firms at the University of Leeds are Cummins, KPMG, Baker Hughes, Allianz, Bombardier, Accenture, Tesco, Canon, and Suzlon Energy.

 - The highest-paid Leeds University & Business School alumni and graduates are Legal Department professionals at a salary of $121,000/ INR 97,71,899 annually.